taro-rb/taro/README.md

 class BikesController < ApplicationController
   # This adds an endpoint summary, description, and tags to the docs (all optional)
   api     'Update a bike', desc: 'My longer text', tags: ['Bikes']

-  # Params can come from the path, e.g. /bike/:id)
+  # Params can come from the path, e.g. /bike/:id.
+  # Some types, like UUID in this case, are predefined.
+See below for more.
   param   :id, type: 'UUID', null: false, desc: 'ID of the bike to update'

-  # They can also come from the query string or request body.
+  # Params can also come from the query string or request body.
   # This describes a Hash param:
   param   :bike, type: 'BikeInputType', null: false

-  # Return types can differ by status code and can be nested as in this case:
+  # Return types can differ by status code:
-  returns :bike, code: :ok, type: 'BikeType', desc: 'update success'
+  returns code: :ok, type: 'BikeType', desc: 'update success'

-  # This one is not nested:
+  # Return types can also be nested (in this case in an "error" key):
-  returns code: :unprocessable_content, type: 'MyErrorType', desc: 'failure' def update
+  returns :error, code: :unprocessable_content, type: 'MyErrorType'

+  def update
     # Declared params are available as @api_params
     bike = Bike.find(@api_params[:id])